 - Default: Binary

-This value is automatically set to binary when Wiegand device settings are deployed.
-Note that ACCESS200 readers are shipped with Wiegand device settings by default.
+This value is automatically set to binary when a configuration with a Wiegand host interface component is deployed.
+Note that ACCESS200 readers are shipped with a Wiegand host interface component by default.

 Some readers are equipped with a keypad for PIN entries.
 Key entries are also transmitted via the Wiegand interface, but the output format differs from the format described in chapter Frame format.